-- The Depository Trust Company holds all securities other than Treasury, foreign, and certain municipal securities. - The Bank of New York Mellon holds all Treasuries in its accounts at the Federal Reserve Bank of New York. - The Bank of New York Mellon holds foreign securities, physical securities, and certain municipal securities.
+• The Depository Trust Company holds all securities other than Treasury, foreign, and certain municipal securities.

+- The Bank of New York Mellon holds all Treasuries in its accounts at the Federal Reserve Bank of New York. - The Bank of New York Mellon holds foreign securities, physical securities, and certain municipal securities.

-For further information about RTC, upon request and on a confidential basis, CCTC can provide RTC's Statement on Standards for Attestation Engagements (SSAE) No. 16.
+For further information about RTC, upon request and on a confidential basis, CCTC can provide RTC's Report on the Suitability of the Design and the Operating Effectiveness of Controls (SOC 1).